The Effects of Gas Angular Momentum on the Formation of Magnetically Arrested Disks and the Launching of Powerful Jets

-\textbf{Long GRBs}: The emergence of long GRBs is usually explained using the collapsar model.
+\textbf{\textit{Long GRBs}}.
+The emergence of long GRBs is usually explained using the collapsar model.
 In a collapsar, the core of a massive star has collapsed and formed a spinning BH, while the stellar envelope material is still accreting onto the BH, which launches a powerful, relativistic jet \citep{Woosley.1993}.
-However, there is a debate whether the envelope of the progenitor star could have insufficient angular momentum to form a normal accretion disk \citep[e.g.][]{MacFadyen.1999}.
-Interestingly, our simulations show that even non-rotating accretion flows can still launch a jet that is powerful enough to be the central engine of a long GRB, which alleviates the problem, although the black hole still needs to acquire enough angular momentum during the initial collapsing process to gain a large spin.
+However, there is debate whether the envelope of the progenitor star could have insufficient angular momentum to form a normal accretion disk \citep[e.g.][]{MacFadyen.1999}.
+Interestingly, our simulations show that even nonrotating accretion flows can launch a jet that is powerful enough to be the central engine of a long GRB, which alleviates the problem, as long as the BH is able to gain a large spin during the initial collapsing process.

-\textbf{TDEs}: In TDEs, a star is tidally disrupted by a supermassive black hole (SMBH) along a parabolic orbit.
-Interestingly, the circularization radius of the stellar debris is usually a few tens of $r_g$ for typical stellar and black hole parameters \citep{Rees.1988}.
-Therefore, our work shows that the TDEs accretion flows have the critical angular momentum needed to form MADs, if sufficient magnetic fields are supplied to the gas.
-Indeed, three TDEs have been observed to produce highly-beamed X-rays, which are believed to be powered by jets \citep[e.g.,][]{Bloom11, Zauderer13, Tchekhovskoy14}, which is consistent with our prediction that accretion flow with such angular momentum can still reach the MAD condition and launch strong, relativistic jets.
+\textbf{\textit{TDEs}}.
+In TDEs, a star is tidally disrupted by an SMBH along a parabolic orbit.
+Interestingly, the circularization radius of the stellar debris is usually a few tens of $r_g$ for typical stellar and BH parameters \citep{Rees.1988}.
+Therefore, our work shows that TDEs' accretion flows have the critical angular momentum needed to form MADs, if sufficient magnetic fields are supplied to the gas.
+Indeed, three TDEs have been observed to produce highly beamed X-rays, which are believed to be powered by jets \citep[e.g.,][]{Bloom11, Zauderer13, Tchekhovskoy14}, which is consistent with our prediction that accretion flow with such angular momentum can still reach the MAD condition and launch strong, relativistic jets.
 The majority of TDEs, however, produce thermal-like emissions likely associated with the disks or winds \citep{Dai18, Gezari21review}.
-This suggests that either most dormant SMBHs do not possess large spins or most TDEs lack sufficient magnetic fluxes to form MADs.
+This suggests either that most dormant SMBHs do not possess large spins or that most TDEs lack sufficient magnetic fluxes to form MADs.